turingschool/career-development-curriculum-site/module_four/index.md

 * SIAT create their own strategy for approaching negotiations in their job offers based on their values, identity, and needs
 * SIAT analyze job offers and utilize negotiating strategies for approaching them

-#### Deliverables to be completed by end of Module 4
+#### Deliverables & Due Dates
-* At least one meeting with a Career Specialist to review final materials and finalize job search strategy
+By the end of week 5:

-* Students complete end of mod self-evaluation survey for CD team to assess support needs
+* Terminal portfolio updated and published
-* Portfolio review that includes self-evaluation
+* Apply to at least 1 job opportunity using the 5 Step Job Search Process

 ### Sessions
 There will be weekly PD sessions in weeks 1-4.
 Since this module is focused on refinement of professional development, sessions are customized each module according to what the cohort needs.
 Some potential topics include: